Tip Top's next master likely to come from overseas - marketing expert

 The company is inwardly focused, with exports forming just a small part of its sales.

-New Zealand is the second largest consumer of ice cream per capita in the world, consuming a whopping 23 litres per year.
+New Zealand is the second largest consumer of icecream per capita in the world, consuming a whopping 23 litres per year.

-Fonterra Brands is the largest player in New Zealand's ice cream and frozen desserts industry, holding a 53 per cent share of retail value sales, according to a report released by Euromonitor International last year.
+Fonterra Brands is the largest player in New Zealand's icecream and frozen desserts industry, holding a 53 per cent share of retail value sales, according to a report released by Euromonitor International last year.

 Summer is an important time of the year for the brand, with 60 per cent of all of sales made throughout December, January and February.